plabayo/rama/docs/book/src/proxies/operate/pac.md

 configuration, fetched over http, read from a file, cached with a TTL, or anything else you can express as a rama service.

-The full set of PAC host functions is available, including the Microsoft IPv6 (`*Ex`) extensions, with name resolution going through rama's own DNS stack rather than a second one.
+The full set of PAC host functions is available, including the IPv6-aware extensions Microsoft added — which Chromium defines and Firefox does not, so they can be left undefined for a deployment that would rather its scripts stayed within what every browser offers.
+Name resolution goes through rama's own DNS stack rather than a second one.
 Two choices here are worth being aware of because they are about what a script gets to *see*: `https` URLs are stripped down to their origin before the script sees them (a proxy decision needs the origin, not which page someone visited), and `myIpAddress` tells